syncfusion-content/document-processing-docs/Document-Processing/Excel/Excel-Library/NET/create-excel-files-in-console-apps-c-sharp.md

 ![Install Syncfusion.XlsIO.WinForms Nuget Package](Console-Apps-images/Console-Apps-images_img7.png)

-N> The [Syncfusion.XlsIO.WinForms](https://www.nuget.org/packages/Syncfusion.XlsIO.WinForms) NuGet package is dependent package for Syncfusion Windows Forms GUI controls, so named with sufix "WinForms".
+N> The [Syncfusion.XlsIO.WinForms](https://www.nuget.org/packages/Syncfusion.XlsIO.WinForms) NuGet package is dependent package for Syncfusion Windows Forms GUI controls, so named with suffix "WinForms".
 It has platform independent .NET framework (4.0, 4.5, 4.5.1, 4.6) assemblies of Excel library and doesn't contain any Windows Forms related references or code.
 Hence, we recommend this package for .NET framework Console application.

 Step 4: Include the following namespaces in the program.cs file.
 {% capture codesnippet1 %}